What is Indirect Cost?

 Let’s say that Company M pays a fixed rent of $5000 every month for a factory on rent.
 If the company produces thousands of products within the factory, it would be impossible to identify each unit and attribute a portion of rent expenses into it.
 Moreover, no matter how much the factory produces, the rent doesn’t change.

 Company M also rents 3 more factories at $4000, $6000, and $8000.
 And every month Company M pays the rent for each factory.
-Since the payment each month doesn’t change, they can be called variable costs as well because the company will pay more, if it will rent for multiple months and less if it will take rent for few months.
+Since the payment each month doesn’t change, they can be called variable costs as well because the company will pay more if it will rent for multiple months and less if it will take rent for few months.

 Indirect Cost vs Fixed Costs

 Fixed costs are the costs that don’t change with the number of units produced.
-For example, if a machinery can produce 100,000 finished products and you have paid $200,000 to buy it – it won’t matter how many units you produce using that machinery; the cost of machinery would remain same.
+For example, if a piece of machinery can produce 100,000 finished products and you have paid $200,000 to buy it – it won’t matter how many units you produce using that machinery; the cost of machinery would remain the same.

 This is similar to indirect costs.
 For example, if you take a car on lease and you pay a lump-sum every month; then you can use it as much as you can.
 The lessor will not see how much you would use it (and how many times) since as a lessee you are servicing and maintaining it and also you are paying for it.